 Planning letters (also known as pre-proposals or concept papers) are designed to solicit the science and technology community at large.
 Submissions are desired that offer new and innovative investigations relevant to a number of Navy missions outlined below and according to the budget category under which support might be obtained.

-The program's major thrusts are provided below and listed in more detail on the Research Descriptions page:
+The program's major thrusts are provided below and listed in more detail on the program page:

 - Ocean engineering

 - Mine warfare (mine countermeasures and naval mining)

 Proposers are asked to submit a short description (not to exceed four typed pages including figures) of the applied research or advanced technology development effort you propose to undertake.
 The planning letter should describe the scientific and/or technical development to be pursued; the approach to be taken; connections to other ONR, Navy, DoD and civilian agency programs; and an estimate of the time and funds required to accomplish the objectives.
 The planning letter should be accompanied by up-to-date curriculum vitae of the principal investigator (PI), which does not count toward the four-page limit.